AnnaVargova/AutomationShield_wiki/FloatShield.md

 ## <a name="io"/>C/C++ API
 The basic application programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
 This library contains hardware drivers and sample exercises for control systems engineering education.
 All functionality associated with the FloatShield is included in the `FloatShield.h` header, which contains the `FloatClass` class that is constructed by default as the `FloatShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.

+The following subsections describe the methods used to access the input and output of the FloatShield.
+Note that before you begin an experiment you must initialize the hardware by calling

+`FloatShield.begin();`

+which launches the I2C interface and starting the TOF sensor itself.

+Although the sensor provides distance readings directly in millimeters, the outputs should be scaled to the range of 0– 100% in order to use the Serial Plotter functionality, where all outputs are scaled to the same axis.
+The calibration procedure is called by

+`FloatShield.calibrate();`

+finding the minimal and maximal distance readings and map these values to percentages.
+Later on, one may check whether the calibration procedure was invoked or not by the `wasCalibrated()` method and access the minimal and maximal distance of the ball from the sensor by `returnMinDistance()` and `returnMaxDistance()`.

 ### Input
+Assuming the power supplied to the heating cartridge is stored in the variable `u` as a floating point number in the range of 0-100 (%), the actuator is supplied by the input signal after calling the method

+`HeatShield.actuatorWrite(u);`

+which will convert the percentage value to an 8-bit number driving the pulse-width modulation (PWM) output of the microcontroller.

 ### Output